strump/git-tips/readme.md

 With this commands we tell GIT where to find our custom signing script and which key to be used for signing.
 You can omit `--global` flag if you want to enable signing only for some repositories.

-**Note** Script `sign-with-keybase.cmd` supports only signing with Keybase but for verification default `gpg` tool is used.
+**Note** Script `sign-with-keybase` supports only signing with Keybase but for verification default `gpg` tool is used.
 That's why `git log -n 5 --show-signature` will show warning "Can't check signature: No public key".

 To fix this warning you need to import public keys from Keybase into gpg manually: